tinglabs/redPATH/README.md

 ## Citation & References

 This work is currently in press.
-redPATH: Reconstructing the Pseudo Development Time of Cell Lineages in Single-cell RNA-seq Data and Applications in Cancer, Genomics, Proteomics & Bioinformatics, 2021. https://doi.org/10.1016/j.gpb.2020.06.014.
+redPATH: Reconstructing the Pseudo Development Time of Cell Lineages in Single-cell RNA-seq Data and Applications in Cancer.
+Genomics, Proteomics & Bioinformatics, 2021. https://doi.org/10.1016/j.gpb.2020.06.014.

 References: